adrian-rus/CalculatorApp-Ruby-on-Rails/README.md

     -----------------------------------------------------------------

-Welcome to your Rails project on Cloud9 IDE!
+Welcome to the Simple CalculatorApp Rails project on Cloud9 IDE!

 To get started, just do the following: